Military Intelligence Service (United States): In popular culture

+New York Times bestselling author Bruce Henderson wrote the award-winning nonfiction book Bridge to the Sun in 2022, about the experiences of the Japanese Americans who, as members of the Military Intelligence Service, fought in all the major campaigns in the Pacific in World War II.
+Henderson also wrote the 2017 NYT bestseller, Sons and Soldiers, about the MIS Ritchie Boys, which is currently being developed for a feature film.

 The story of the MIS Japanese-American translators was published in the 1988 book John Aiso and the MIS: Japanese-American Soldiers in the Military Intelligence Service by Tad Ichinokuchi, and the 2007 book Nisei Linguists: Japanese Americans in the Military Intelligence Service During World War II by James C. McNaughton.

 A young Sgt Norman Mailer would meet 2nd Lt Yoshikazu Yamada, assigned to the 112th Cavalry RCT during the Luzon Campaign in the Philippines.
 Mailer would base the character of "Tom Wakara" on Yamada in his novel, The Naked and the Dead, based on his experiences in the war.

 In 2001, filmmaker Gayle Yamada produced the documentary Uncommon Courage: Patriotism and Civil Liberties, telling the stories of Nisei intelligence specialists during the war for PBS.

 Author Pamela Rotner Sakamoto published the book Midnight in Broad Daylight in 2016, about the experiences of Harry K. Fukuhara and his family during World War II.

 The experience of the Nisei MIS linguists' experience was fictionalized for the Japanese market in the novel Futatsu no Sokoku (Two Homelands) by Toyoko Yamasaki in 1983.
 It was dramatized into a limited series of the same name by TV Tokyo in 2019.

 In the second season of 2019 AMC Series, The Terror: Infamy, the characters Chester Nakayama and Arthur Ogawa join the fictional "Japanese Linguist Program", based on the MIS.